usnistgov/sesame/doc/tutorial/analysis.rst

 In this tutorial we show how to extract the data computed by the solvers.
 We will use the system created in :doc:`tutorial 3 <tuto3>`.

-.. seealso:: The example treated here relies on the system defined in ``jv_curve.py``, which is in the ``examples`` directory in the root directory of the distribution.

 The data analysis requires to compute carrier densities, currents and plot data.
 In order to avoid having to deal with the folded discretized system, we provide a set of methods callable with real space coordinates.
 These methods are